devops4me/docker-linkchecker/README.md

 [checking]
 threads=10        ; the maximum number of threads timeout=10        ; connection timeout in seconds
-aborttimeout=300  ; grace period awaiting checks to finish after Crl-C recursionlevel=7  ; the recursion depth to dig into sslverify=1       ; verify the SSL certificates for https links maxrunseconds=600 ; Stop checking new urls after these many seconds
+aborttimeout=5    ; grace period awaiting checks to finish after Ctrl-C recursionlevel=7  ; the recursion depth to dig into sslverify=1       ; verify the SSL certificates for https links maxrunseconds=600 ; Stop checking new urls after these many seconds